TeamOPifex/OPengine.Docs/tutorials/GettingStarted/CreateAnAccount.rst

 .. image:: createaccount.png

 When creating an account, your e-mail address will be used as your username.
-If you have trouble creating an account, need to change your e-mail address, or problems signing in please contact support@opengine.io
+If you have trouble creating an account, need to change your e-mail address, or have problems signing in please contact support@opengine.io